medhanshgupta/Experiment-19/README.md

 and toggle data series on or off.
 This is particularly useful for complex datasets where hierarchical structures (Treemaps), geographical
 distributions (Choropleth Maps), or multi-dimensional relationships (Radar Charts) need to be explored intuitively.

+A dendrogram is the output of hierarchical clustering.
+It is a tree-like diagram that shows the arrangement of clusters formed by progressively merging the most similar data points or groups.
+The y-axis (distance) indicates how similar two clusters are at the moment they are merged — lower merges indicate higher similarity; higher merges indicate groups that are more dissimilar.
+Dendrograms are used in bioinformatics (gene expression clustering), customer segmentation, document similarity analysis, and any domain requiring grouping without a pre-specified number of clusters.
+Dataset used: data = np.array([ [5, 3], [10, 15], [15, 12], [24, 10], [30, 30] ])

+### Dataset used:
+df = pd.DataFrame({ 'Department': ['HR', 'IT', 'Sales', 'Marketing'], 'Budget': [20000, 50000, 40000, 30000] })

+### Commands:
 import plotly.express as px: Imports the Plotly Express module, a high-level interface for creating complex and interactive figures with simple code.

 pd.DataFrame(): Organizes raw data into a tabular format that is compatible with Plotly’s plotting functions.